 Some ERP systems also include CRM systems, which further enhance the customer service capabilities of the organization and even the customer service experience.
 It also becomes possible for businesses to collect feedback and address grievances systematically.
 It allows the organization to form positive relationships with the customer.

 ERP Implementation Limitations

 ERP systems do have some challenges.
 In choosing a business platform, one assumes responsibility for the everyday user experience of many people.
-An ERP project is a massive undertaking in terms of cost and its implementation.
-It requires close involvement of the top management.
+An ERP project is a massive undertaking in terms of cost and implementation.
+It requires the close involvement of the top management.

 SMBs that adopt ERP systems are able to manage their data better.
 ERPs systems maintain confidentiality, offer more flexibility in data management and enhance productivity.
 They enable an organisation to take timely and effective decisions.
 They can lead to increased sales and profitability.
 It also reduces technological obsolescence in an organization, so that it is poised for long-term success.

 Looking for more?
 Download our ERP buyers guide for free and compare the top-24 products available on the market with full page vendor profiles.
 The guide includes four key capabilities to look for in an ERP solution, plus five questions to ask yourself and five questions to ask the software provider before purchasing.
 It’s the perfect resource for anyone looking to find right ERP for their business/organization.

 And don’t forget to follow us on Twitter, Facebook and LinkedIn for all the latest in the ERP space!